zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ### Result

 We will show all `AuditEntry` values.
-Only information about the `CustomerID` and `Name` property will appears.
+Only the information that appears is about the `CustomerID` and `Name` property.

 ### Code